WebAssembly/relaxed-dead-code-validation/proposals/relaxed-dead-code-validation/Overview.md

 ## Implementation Consequences

 At a high level, implementations no longer need to implement a polymorphic type stack.
 In dead code, some validation checks are skipped: pushes and pops are not carried out, and all dependent checks are elided.
-(Although another algorithmic approach that instead modifies the exisiting push-pop abstraction can be found [here](Push-Pop.md).)
 A one-off refactoring may be required of the current fused decode-validate logic in order to switch to this modified algorithm (with reduced checks) when handling dead code.

 ### Validation Algorithm

 What follows is a representation of the expected validation algorithm, in the style of https://webassembly.github.io/spec/core/appendix/algorithm.html.
 The original's caveats still apply: a real implementation will perform interleaved decode+validation.

+Note that no attempt is made to make this efficient or cleverly reduce line-count.
+"Reachability" could be a static parameter, or alternatively the reachability check could be pushed inside the pop/push functions in many cases.
+The latter approach is described [here](Push-Pop.md).

 #### Data Structures
 Note the lack of an `Unknown` type.